http4k/www/src/website/content/news/an_mcp_server_in_a_tweet/index.md

 ## The Spec, The Whole Spec, and Nothing But The Spec

-The 2025-11-25 MCP specification brought a raft of cool new new capabilities: Tasks, Elicitations, Sampling upgrades, and expanded Tool support. http4k now supports the lot.
+The 2025-11-25 MCP specification brought a raft of cool new capabilities: Tasks, Elicitations, Sampling upgrades, and expanded Tool support. http4k now supports the lot.

 We've also implemented draft spec features - including structured content in tool responses - because we want you to not have to wait for a committee to finish their minutes before they can ship.
 OAuth auth with resource metadata is now properly supported too, bringing the security model in line with how the rest of the industry does things.